Friday 2 February 2018

 James's mother, Bridget, was now widowed with 4 children aged between 1 and 9; having already lost a son.
 She became the licensed victualler of a hotel, not long after the death of her husband, obviously in an attempt to provide a fairly stable source of income so she could take care of her family.
 She re-married the following year, in 1895, so James had a step-father at the age of 7.
 Then nine months later, James's step-brother, Morgan Joseph, was born.

-Two years later, in 1898, James's eldest sister Catherine (Kate) died at the age of 13.
+The year after James began school at the Toowoomba South Boys' School, in 1898, his eldest sister Catherine (Kate) died at the age of 13.
 The causes of death recorded on the death certificate included: Bright's disease (which is a kidney disease), general dropsy and coma.
 Kate had been ill for at least 6 months, so that must have taken its toll on all the members of the family.

 You would think that the death of his father and eldest sister within five years, must have had a profound effect on James.
 Experiencing such losses at such a young age would have resulted in so many raw emotions, which in those days you were not encouraged to articulate!
-It would probably have been a case of "chin up and carry-on".
+It would probably have been a case of "chin up and carry-on" and remaining stoic on the outside.

 In the years between the death of his father and his early adult years, I can only suppose what James's life would have been like as I never had the opportunity to know him well and listen to his stories.
 I would think James would have spent most of his time working in the hotel (which was quite a considerable establishment) helping out his mother.
 He would have developed all sorts of handyman skills.